viswanathct/json-transformation-schema/ReadMe.md

-# JST - JSON Schema Transformations
+# JTS - JSON Transformation Schema

-	A lib to help with document transformation, through an extended JSON schema.
+	A lib and a spec for document transformation, with extended JSON schema.

 ## The `Why`